jleben/stitch/README.md

 ## Wait-free queues

-- SPSC_Queue: A single-producer-single-consumer queue.
+- `SPSC_Queue`: A single-producer-single-consumer queue.
 Most efficient.
-- MPMC_Journal_Queue: A multi-producer-multi-consumer queue.
+- `MPMC_Journal_Queue`: A multi-producer-multi-consumer queue.
-- MPSC_Journal_Queue: A multi-producer-single-consumer queue.
+- `MPSC_Journal_Queue`: A multi-producer-single-consumer queue.
 More efficient than the MPMC queue.

 All queues have the same interface, they only differ in how many producer and consumer threads can use them at the same time.